DanielKrawisz/Entropy/entropy.md

 $$ \frac{1}{T} = \frac{d S}{d E} $$

 which turns out to be correct.

+## The Third Law of Thermodynamics

+The third law of thermodynamics states

+3. **As the temperature approaches absolute zero, the entropy approaches a constant value.**

+This can be understood by transforming the differential expression above into an integral expression:

+$$ E = \int T d S + C $$

+The constant at the end of the integral expression is necessary to set the entropy at absolute zero, which is different for different materials.
+Two different systems at absolute zero may have different entropies because a system may have one or more lowest energy states.
+If there is one lowest state then the entropy at absolute zero ought to be zero because there is no ambiguity about which state it is in, whereas if there are more than one, it ought to be greater than zero.

 ## Thermal Equilibrium

+In theoretical physics today, entropy is considered to be a more fundamental idea than temperature.
 Originally, temperature was defined in terms of thermometers and entropy was defined as in terms of temperature via the integral version of the expression above.

-$$ S = \int \frac{d E}{T} $$

-In theoretical physics today, entropy is considered to be a more fundamental idea than temperature, which is typically defined in terms of entropy.
+Nowadays, temperature is defined in terms of entropy.
 However, there is a big difference between temperature as measured in a thermometer and temperature as a function of entropy.
 The difference is that a real thermometer will always measure a temperature whereas the theoretical definition only exists in thermal equilibrium.

 The idealization of thermal equilibrium is the reason I say that entropy cannot be measured in real systems.
 One can measure temperature but one cannot make inferences about entropy without knowing that the measurement is taken at thermal equilibrium.
 But we cannot know that we are at thermal equilibrium without an exact knowledge of the system in question, which we only have of theoretical systems, not real ones.
 You can of course watch a system and observe that it has not apparently changed in a while, but there could always be some very slow reaction going on that is not evident over your observational time scale.

+For exmaple, imagine a system of two gasses that were mixed together but which interacted only weakly.
+One gas could be hot and the other cold.
+A thermometer would measure a temperature if it was

 For example, suppose that the proton decays, as many theoretical physicists suspect.
 That would mean that there are unknown states that are not being accounted for that are not being occupied by any energy added to some system consisting of ordinary matter.
 Any measurement of the temperature of ordinary matter would have to be less than the theoretical temperature defined in terms of entropy.

-## Absolute Temperature

-3. **As the temperature approaches absolute zero, the entropy approaches a constant value.**

-## Laws of Thermodynamics

-To reiterate, the laws of thermodynamics are

-0. **Bodies of the same temperature are in thermodynamic equilibrium.**
-1. **Energy is conserved.**
-2. **In a closed system, the entropy never decreases.**
-3. **As the temperature approaches absolute zero, the entropy approaches a constant value.**

-The third law is the one we have not yet exmained, so we will explain it here.
+In the example above, the measured temperature would give us a good idea of the entropy.

 ## Entropy and Life

+The second law of thermodynamics supposedly says that disorder is always increasing

 ## Entropy and Quantum Gravity